-4.6 Employment
+4.7 EMPLOYMENT

 All operations on the farm are reliant on labour.
-Operations currently require 43 permanent employees and approximately 80 seasonal employees.
-All permanent employees are provided with housing, and running warm water.
-There are dedicated permanent housing units to accommodate permanent staff.
-All employees are further provided with personal protective equipment when appropriate, while support is provided in terms of education, etc.
+Operations currently require 6 permanent employees and about 10 seasonal employees (or contracting employees).
+All permanent employees are provided with brick houses, running warm water and electricity.
+There are dedicated permanent housing units.
+All employees are further provided with personal protective equipment when appropriate, while support is provided in terms of education, etc. Limited contractors are used as the Proponent's focus is to provide employment and to build and equip their own workforce with knowledge and skills related to the various components of operations.